Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 The Python environment includes all the packages listed in `requirements.txt`.

+### Apple Silicon Optimization

+For macOS with Apple Silicon (M1/M2/M3), the Python environment is specially optimized:

+- NumPy is configured to use the Apple Accelerate framework via the `libblas=*=*accelerate` package, which provides significant performance improvements for linear algebra operations
+- The `libblas` package is pinned to ensure it always uses the Accelerate framework
+- PyTorch is installed with MPS (Metal Performance Shaders) support, enabling GPU acceleration on Apple Silicon
+- The installation process is customized to ensure these optimizations are properly applied

+These optimizations result in better performance for tensor operations and neural network inference on Apple Silicon Macs.

 ### ComfyUI Repository

 The ComfyUI repository is cloned from https://github.com/comfyanonymous/ComfyUI.git.
 This repository contains the core ComfyUI application.